ethers-io/ext-utils-optimism/README.md

-The Optimism utilities is a small package to provide some additional utilities required for those that wish to more closely interact with Optimism-sepcific features.
+The Optimism utilities is a small package to provide some additional utilities required for those that wish to more closely interact with Optimism-specific features.

 **This package is currently experimental and beta; the API is subject to change.**